Heritage Conservation in Our Region

 The grants help fund small maintenance and conservation projects for listed, significant and buildings located in a Heritage Conservation Area.

-Grants of up to $5,000 are available with matching funding to be provided by the applicant.
-Applications must include two quotes for the project and will be accepted until Friday 2 September 2016.
+Grants range from $500 to $5,000 with matching funding to be provided by the applicant.
+Applications must include two quotes for the project and will be accepted until Friday 24 August 2017.
 The application form is available on Council’s website.

 For more information about Local Heritage Grants, contact Council